martingerdin/tern-pilot/pilot-publication/manuscript.md

 was overall low for key variables.
 Data collected through observations were similar to data extracted from medical records, but there was more missing data in the extracted data.
-Twenty-two (16)% patients died within 30 days in the standard care arm, one (4)% patients in the ATLS<sup>®</sup> arm, and three (5)% patients in the PTC arm.
+Twenty-two (16)% patients died within 30 days in the standard care arm, one (4)% patient in the ATLS<sup>®</sup> arm, and three (5)% patients in the PTC arm.

-**Conclusions and Relevance** Conducting a full-scale cluster randomised controlled trial comparing the effects of ATLS<sup>®</sup>, PTC, and standard care on patient outcomes should be feasible after incorporating key lessons from this pilot.
+**Conclusions and Relevance** Conducting a full-scale cluster randomised controlled trial comparing the effects of ATLS<sup>®</sup>, PTC, and standard care on patient outcomes will be feasible after incorporating key lessons from this pilot.

 **Trial Registration** ClinicalTrials.gov (reg. no NCT05417243)